African Overland Tours

 Today, enjoy a relaxed morning followed by a short drive to Mto wa Mbu, a charming town steeped in culture.
 Experience local life on a guided cultural walk, meet the welcoming women who lead these tours, and savor a delicious traditional lunch in a local home.
 In the afternoon, immerse yourself in the beauty of Lake Manyara National Park, renowned for its iconic scenery, including the dramatic escarpment, the unique soda lake, and the remarkable sight of tree-climbing lions.
 Birdwatchers will be enthralled by the diverse avian life.
 This evening, enjoy a relaxed dinner at your own expense.
 Choose from the hearty options at your camp or venture out to explore the vibrant local restaurants in Mto wa Mbu.

-Twiga Campsite or similar
+Twiga Lodge and Campsite or similar

 Breakfast, Lunch, Dinner